ProfVenividivici/Amazon_Product_Review_Project/README.md

 ```

-### Which products have the highest average ratings?
+### 4. Which products have the highest average ratings?

 The Rating Column was sorted by Average.
 It was also arranged in descending order.
-The top entry is as shown in the image below.
+The top entries are as shown in the image below.

 <img src="Product With Highest Average Rating.png" />

-### What is the average actual price vs the discounted price by category?
+### 5. What is the average actual price vs the discounted price by category?

 <img src="Actual Prive VS Discounted Price.png" />